Becoming an independent consultant has never been easier.

-But most importantly, you’ll make a good impression to your clients.
+But most importantly, you’ll make a good impression on your clients.

-Millennials have found out that independent consultant jobs provide them with more flexibility, better revenue, and a better sense of work-life balance.
+Millennials have found out that becoming an independent consultant provides them with more flexibility, better revenue, and a better sense of work-life balance.

 Women and younger workers choose self-employment because this allows them to avoid systematic biases that impede their career development in traditional firms.